pypsa-meets-earth/pypsa-distribution/doc/short_tutorial.rst

 You may probably need to install conda and create the pypsa-earth environment in the WSL execution environment as well.
 To do this you need to first download the linux version from https://docs.anaconda.com/free/miniconda/.
-Once the download is done open the wsl terminal ( you can just type wsl in the search panel),place yourself in the folder where the file you just downloaded is located, and run the following commands.
+Once the download is done open the wsl terminal ( you can just type wsl in the search panel), place yourself in the folder where the file you just downloaded is located, and run the following commands.

 .. code:: bash
     \your-path (base) % bash <conda-installer-name>-latest-Linux-x86_64.sh